Nachtalb/reverse_image_search_bot/README.md

 ## Features:
 - Give you image reverse search links
-- Supports IQDB, Google, TinEye and Bing
+- Supports IQDB, Google, TinEye, Yandex and Bing
 - Supports normal images like JPG, PNG, WEBP
 - Supports stickers
 - Supports GIFs (can take some time till the GIFs are ready)